|

 Luke most likely means the chief priest, along with other

-says that they “urgently requested” that Paul would be transferred
+verse 3 Luke says that they "urgently requested" that Paul would

-over to them, as they wanted 2 years earlier.
+be transferred over to them, as they wanted two years earlier.

-The reason for this urgency was the same as it was 2 years ago.
-The
+The reason for this urgency was the same as it was two years ago.

-would ambush the Roman guards who transferred Paul and kill Paul before he
+They would ambush the Roman guards who transferred Paul and kill Paul

 after two long years, Paul gets a chance to defend himself again in from

 of members of the Sanhedrin and Festus, the Roman appointed governor.
-Paul
+In

-says, “I have done nothing wrong against the Jews, or against the
+verse 9 Paul says, "I have done nothing wrong against the Jews, or

-are the law, the temple and Caesar.
-We
+These are the law, the temple, and Caesar.

-might be able to assume these 3 points were in direct relation to the
+We might be able to assume these 3 points were in direct relation

 speaking against their law and desecrating their temple.